 •We hold mutual fund assets within a Rabbi Trust to cover liabilities in our deferred compensation plan.
 These assets have prices quoted within active markets and, accordingly, are classified as level 1 within the fair value hierarchy.

-•We have three interest rate swap agreements, serving to reduce our interest rate risk on our debt.
-These assets and liabilities can be valued using observable data and, accordingly, are classified as level 2 within the fair value hierarchy.
+•We have interest rate swap agreements serving to reduce our interest rate risk on our debt.
+These agreements can be valued using observable data and, accordingly, are classified as level 2 within the fair value hierarchy.

 •We anticipate paying additional consideration for certain acquisitions based upon the subsequent performance of the businesses acquired.
 This liability is based upon our internal assumptions over revenues, margins, volumes, and contract terms.
 Accordingly, these inputs are not observable and are classified as level 3 within the fair value hierarchy.